kubernetes-sigs/gateway-api/site-src/faq.md

     A: Ingress primarily targets exposing HTTP applications with a simple, declarative syntax.
-Gateway API exposes a more general API for proxying that can be used for more protocols than just HTTP, and models more infrastucture components to provide better deployment and management options for cluster operators.
+Gateway API exposes a more general API for proxying that can be used for more protocols than just HTTP, and models more infrastructure components to provide better deployment and management options for cluster operators.

 *   **Q: Will there be a default controller implementation (in this repo)?<br>**